zhaoy37/SAT_Solver/README.md

 When calling the kernel "robdd" or "backtracking", the solver uses recursive backtracking to search through the search space of possible assignments, the space of the close intervals from the preselected lowerbound to the upperbound for each SMT variable.
 In the aforementioned example execution, the algorithm will try the sequence of assignnments {"y1" : 0, "y2" : 0}, {"y1" : 0, "y2" : 1} ... until  {"x1": True, "x2": True} is the mapping`{"x1" : ["le", "y1", 2], "x2" : ["lt", "y2", 1]} -> {"x1": True, "x2": True}` is satisfied.
 The solver concludes unsatisfiability when the search space runs out for all possible solutions to the SAT encoding.

 When calling the kernel "minconflicts", the solver uses the min-conflicts algorithm commonly used for solving Constraint Satisfaction Problem.
 The algorithm first randomly initializes the values (given the bounds) for the set of all SMT variables.
 While the assignment does not satisfy the formula, the algorithm randomly pick a variable from all the set of SMT variables that result in conflict(s), and find the value that best reduces the conflicts associated with that variable to update the assignment (the value found is equivalent to the value that best reduces the conflicts in the existing state of the assignment).
 The algorithm terminates when an assignment is found to satisfy the SMT formula or when the maximum number of iteration steps is achieved.
 Please note that "UNSAT" may be found even if there exists a solution if the maximum iteration steps is not sufficiently large.
-However, this approach is generally faster than the naive backtracking approach given that a solution exists for the SMT problem.
+However, this approach can be faster than the naive backtracking approach when applied to some of our NP-complete problem solver(s) such as the N-queens problem solver.

 One algorithm, which we want to focus on in the future, that solves a broader set of SMT signatures and possibly with a lower time complexity is DPLL(T), which is the SMT variant of DPLL for SAT Problems.
 Users are encouraged to replace our SMT solver with other alternatives.

-One other essential technique is that although operators {+, -, *, //} connect between only two variables, the users can easily modify the representation for more complicated integer formulas by introducing some temporary variables.
-For instance, if the user wants to find the solution of `y1 + y2 + y3 = 10` with `0 <= y1, y2, y3 <= 10`, they can call: `solve_SMT(["and", "x1", "x2"],{"x1": ["eq", "y1 + y2", "y4"], "x2": ["eq", "y4 + y3", 10]},["y1", "y2", "y3", "y4"], 0, 10)`.

 ### Theory of SAT Solving: DPLL
 In this section, we discuss the theory of DPLL and how to use the DPLL solver we create.
 The Davis-Putnam-Logemann-Loveland algorithm (DPLL) is a widely used algorithm in SAT solving.
 Its basic idea is recursive backtracking search of atom values that meet the satisfiability with some special heuristics.
 For the rest of this section, we describe how we structure our DPLL SAT solver to implement the search algorithm and the special heuristics.